 Children for the “Life Skill” section of the Bronze and Silver are expected to do one hour a week or two hours every two weeks.
-We do three hours every three or so weeks, which allows for rugby matches, swimming galas etc. Each session actually lasts between 2 ¾ hours and 3 ¼ hours and are quite demanding.
-Children must take photos as evidence and also show me evidence of cooking at home for me to be able to sign their assessment properly.
+We do three hours every three or so weeks, which allows for rugby matches, swimming galas etc. Each session actually lasts between 2 ¾ hours and 3 ¼ hours and is quite demanding.
+Children must take photos as evidence and also show me evidence of cooking at home for me to be able to sign off their assessment at the end.

-This activity may count towards your Duke of Edinburgh’s Award Skills section, please check with your DofE Leader for applicability before booking.
+This activity should count towards your Duke of Edinburgh’s Award Skills section, but please check with your DofE Leader for applicability before booking.

 We find that Saturday and Sunday afternoons have worked best because it suits the children’s activities best.
 I am open to other suggestions.
 Saturday mornings could work as well…..